pro-alir/ML-course-project/README.md

 # ML-course-project

-This project is part of the **Introduction to Machine Learning** course under Dr. Fatemeh Mirsalehi and TA Amirhossein Razlighi.
+This project is part of the **Machine Learning** course under Dr. Fatemeh Mirsalehi.
 It consists of two main parts:

 1. **CNN from Scratch:**
    In this section, I implemented a Convolutional Neural Network (CNN) from scratch to gain a deeper understanding of how convolutional layers work.
 I manually coded the forward and backward pass, including the calculation of gradients.
 Additionally, I applied different convolutional kernels like Sobel, Grayscale, and Gaussian Blur to visualize their effects on sample images.